Some technologies last longer than others.

 Stones or River Stones.
 Using smaller stones is great when you are trying to make the walls for decoration and not just for retaining.
 The stones give it a much more refined look and allow you to customise to look to suit your garden.

 Pebbles.
-My favorite is to use pebbles.
+My favourite is to use pebbles.
 The smooth finish works well to lift the wall into a design feature without parallel.
 You may need to line the Gabion with a smaller mesh to hold some of the smaller pebbles in but it is well worth it.

 N.B.: If you’re building a retaining wall, get a landscape architect or engineer to determine loads and stresses and other factors.